vortexmakes/RKH/doc/readme.txt

 	- \e \b ia =	"my_init".
 Pointer to initialization action.
 The function prototype is defined as #RKHINIT_T.
 This argument is optional, thus it could be declared as NULL.
 	- \e \b hd =	"mydata".
-Pointer to state-machine's abstract data.
+Pointer to state machine's abstract data.
 This argument is optional, thus it could be declared as NULL.
 \n
 \n